chipzx92/DataEngineeringI320/docs/syllabus.md

 ## Professors and Office Hours

 This course is taught by [Chip Young](https://utexas.instructure.com/courses/1341797/users/4569937), a working data professional.
-I previously taught this class in the Fall 2022 along with Professor James Howison and in Fall 2023.
+I previously taught this class in the Fall 2022 semester along with Professor James Howison and in Fall 2023 semester.
 You can reach me at chip.young@utexas.edu or text me at +1 415-637-9585.

 The academic assistant for this class is Urjani Chakravarti.
 She will help assist students with classroom assignments and assist with grading.
 You can reach Urjani at urjani.chakravarti@utexas.edu.